Claims By and Against Fiduciaries

-Recovery of Assets from another Fiduciary
+Recovery of Assets from Another Fiduciary

-When a fiduciary has intentionally misappropriated his/her removal is a foregone conclusion and if legal proceedings are filed to recover the assets in the possession of the discharged or removed fiduciary, (or against any other person in possession of the assets previously under the control of the fiduciary) the legal action will be successful.
+When a fiduciary has intentionally misappropriated funds, his/her removal is a foregone conclusion and if legal proceedings are filed to recover the assets in the possession of the discharged or removed fiduciary, (or against any other person in possession of the assets previously under the control of the fiduciary) the legal action will be successful.
 In such a case the fiduciary can expect that personal liability will be imposed against him/her for all damages associated with the lawsuit.

-What To Do If You’re Unsure What to Do
+What to Do if You’re Unsure What to Do

 Because the law is not always clear on every aspect of estate, trust, and POA administration and because the facts of a particular matter/issue may be unique, confusing or in dispute, as a fiduciary or beneficiary subject to the decision making of a fiduciary, you may want reassurance that what you are proposing to do is legal.
 In such a situation there is an available option you can select, that being “Ask the Judge”.
 Let me explain this option further.

-Applications by A Fiduciary to A Court for Advice and Direction When In Doubt
+Advice and Direction When In Doubt

 New Jersey Court rule 4:95-2 allows a fiduciary to apply for instructions.
 Under this Rule, an executor, administrator, guardian, or trustee may bring an action for instructions from a Judge as to the exercise (or refusal to exercise) any statutory powers allowed by law or for advice and direction(s) in making investments, distributions payment of expenses from the estate.